 Equilibrium Equations and Equilibrium Constants

-Reactions that go to completion:
+Irreversible reactions that go to completion:

-Reactions that are nonreversible are said to go to completion.
-After the reaction occurs the reaction mixture contains only products and any left over excess reactants.
-The products do not break down to reform reactants.
 Burning an organic compound like methane, CH4, is an example of a reaction that goes to completion.
-When you burn natural gas in air the products are CO2 and H2O.
+When you burn natural gas in air with enough O2 the products are CO2 and H2O.
 The methane is completely converted to these products.
-The extra oxygen in the atmosphere is still around but it isn't part of a reversible process.
-The CO2 and H2O do not react to form CH4 and oxygen.
+Extra oxygen in the atmosphere is still around, but it isn't part of a reversible process.
+The CO2 , carbon dioxide, and H2O , water, do not react to form CH4 and oxygen.

 The larger the value for the equilibrium constant the more the reaction goes to completion.
 Irreversible reactions can be thought to have an infinite equilibrium constant so there are no reactants left.